-R-22 is an excellent refrigerant with many uses and a huge installed base in refrigeration and HVAC applications.
-According to one estimate, as of 2017 there are 60 to 70 million systems in the U.S. operating with R-22 refrigerant.
+No - R-22 is an excellent refrigerant with many uses and a significant installed base in both refrigeration and HVAC applications.
+According to one estimate, as of 2017 there were 60-70 millions systems in the U.S. operating with R-22 refrigerant.
+For this reason we understand that it may not be feasible for all systems to be immediately replaced or converted to alternate refrigerants.
+The details below will walk you through the options when deciding how to proceed with a piece of equipment currently operating with R-22 refrigerant.

 NOTE: It's useful to understand the background, rules, and penalties for non-compliance, as described in this section.
 When you are ready to learn more about how to proceed, click the link on the three options below to help decide whether you should maintain, retrofit, or replace your current system.